bootdotdev/blog/content/backend/best-backends-for-vue.md

 I’ve talked a bit about decoupled architecture in our blog post about the [best backend for React](/backend/backend-for-react/#a-quick-note-on-decoupled-architectures), so I’ll quote myself:

-> “Decoupled architecture is when you separate the frontend and backend of your application, allowing them to function independently while communicating through APIs.”
+> "Decoupled architecture is when you separate the frontend and backend of your application, allowing them to function independently while communicating through APIs."

 As you might know already if you follow this blog, [Boot.dev’s](https://boot.dev) architecture is decoupled.
-The SPA (frontend) is served from the domain “boot.dev” while the API (backend) is served from a separate subdomain, “api.boot.dev”.
+The SPA (frontend) is served from the domain "boot.dev" while the API (backend) is served from a separate subdomain, "api.boot.dev".

 I’ve also discussed the [pros](/backend/backend-for-react/#benefits-to-decoupling) and [cons](/backend/backend-for-react/#downsides-to-decoupled-architecture) of decoupling in that blog post, so I’ll summarize them briefly here: